 - Promoting school's core values through all aspects of school life.
-Through RE, PSHE and all other aspect of the curriculum.
-In particular, children are taught about the values of respect, justice and tolerance through literature. - Through The Ethos Crew who will run annual ethos days including at least one focusing on diversity through the Church of England vision for education promoting both community and dignity. - Through links with local charities- in particular Manna House, Kendal working within in our curriculum to support such charities. - Through working with Age UK and the Men in Sheds project to foster positive relationships between younger and older members of our community. - Through the Mini Police work with a session for parents about critical thinking on social media in line with the prevent agenda. - Working with people from beyond our immediate environment and ensuring children have the opportunity every two years to visit a multicultural environment to assist them in understanding our country as diverse. - Offering inclusive after school clubs.

-• Developing links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach
+Through RE, PSHE and all other aspects of the curriculum.
+In particular, children are taught about the values of respect, justice and equality through literature. - Through the school values of Belonging and Justice. - Through links with local charities in particular Manna House, Kendal working within our curriculum to support such charities. - Through intergenerational work with Grand Friends and The Shedders exploring age diversity. - Through the Mini Police work with a session for parents about critical thinking on social media in line with the prevent agenda. - Working with people from beyond our immediate environment through fostering relationships and working with organisations and communities beyond the school's immediate locality so children have a more rounded view of humanity than our locality. - Offering inclusive after school clubs. - Developing links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach in line with the school's belonging policy.